drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Nalidixic Acid

-Some physico-chemical properties of nalidixic acid appear below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-nalidixic-acid-94e5d81c'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of nalidixic acid appear below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nalidixic_p.png){: loading=lazy }
 ### Zidovudine (AZT)

-Zidovudine (AZT) was the first nucleoside reverse transcriptase inhibitor antiviral agent discovered and used to treat human immunodeficiency virus (HIV) that causes AIDS.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/zidovudine-azt-659cfa2f'><i class='fa fa-play' aria-hidden='true'></i></button>Zidovudine (AZT) was the first nucleoside reverse transcriptase inhibitor antiviral agent discovered and used to treat human immunodeficiency virus (HIV) that causes AIDS.
 The drug can be synthesized as described in the following pages.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/zidovudine.png){: loading=lazy }
 #### Retrosynthetic Scheme

-The retrosynthetic scheme shown below indicates that AZT 1 can be synthesized in four steps, starting from building block 5.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-scheme-e30ea0af'><i class='fa fa-play' aria-hidden='true'></i></button>The retrosynthetic scheme shown below indicates that AZT 1 can be synthesized in four steps, starting from building block 5.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/zidovudine1.png){: loading=lazy }
 #### AZT Synthesis

-In the first step the primary alcohol of (2'-deoxy-lyxo furanosyl) thymine 1 is protected selectively with trityl chloride.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/azt-synthesis-0f6060a1'><i class='fa fa-play' aria-hidden='true'></i></button>In the first step the primary alcohol of (2'-deoxy-lyxo furanosyl) thymine 1 is protected selectively with trityl chloride.
 In the second step the secondary alcohol is activated, using MeSO2Cl and a nucleophilic displacement reaction.
 Treatment of the mesyl derivative with lithium azide leads to product 4.
 The trityl group is then deprotected under acidic conditions to give AZT.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/zidovudine2.png){: loading=lazy }